 Once you've added the new source, copy your Segment Key (You'll need it later) and create a new destination with "Add Destination".

-Choose your preferred destination from a catalogue of 200+ applications e.g. Google Analytics.
+Choose your preferred destination from a catalog of 200+ applications e.g. Google Analytics.

-Go to your Style Guide and open the General settings via Powerbar.
+Go to your Guidelines and open the General settings via Powerbar.

-⚠️ You have to repeat this step for every Guideline you like to connect with segment
+⚠️ You have to repeat this step for each of the Guidelines you like to connect with Segment.

 b.)
 If you like to track each Guideline in separate reports, use different segment keys.
 Which means you have to create several Segment sources.